 Professor

-Erik S. Knutsen's areas of academic interest include insurance law, tort, health law and medical liability, civil procedure and the civil litigation system.
+Erik S. Knutsen's areas of academic interest include insurance law, tort, civil litigation and civil procedure, health law and medical liability and accident law.
 He earned an LL.M. from Harvard Law School, a J.D. from Osgoode Hall Law School, and a B.A.
 (Hons.) from Lakehead University.

 Will Kymlicka